 A harsher attack is under way in the right wing blogosphere where Coto a Mexican-American whose legislation often highlights disparities between whites and nonwhites has been branded a racist.

 "To this Democrat Assemblyman your race is more important than your deeds," wrote conservative blogger Stephen Frank of Ventura County who says he has tens of thousands of readers.
 "Bigots are concerned about the color of your skin.
-Whether doing right or
+Whether doing right or wrong, they care about color and sex first."

 Coto did not return numerous phone messages and e-mails seeking comment on his legislation, AB624, which passed the Assembly on a partisan vote.